zrythm/zrythm/doc/user/configuration/device-setup.rst

 .. image:: /_static/img/midi-devices.png
    :align: center

-.. tip:: Depending on your setup, MIDI devices might need to be bridged to JACK using :term:`a2jmidid`.
+.. note:: Depending on your setup, MIDI devices might need to be bridged to JACK using :term:`a2jmidid`.

-.. warning:: Zrythm will not remember connections made externally.
+.. note:: Zrythm will not remember connections made externally.